South American Initiative

 South American Initiative (SAI) is a non-governmental 501(c)(3) organization with the purpose of providing assistance to every country of South America such as Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela.

-SAI works to raise awareness about the poorest of living conditions in South America, while offering solutions to help pave the way to a better future.
-The need for the creation of this organization resulted in a simple but striking phrase: Building a Brighter Tomorrow, Today.

-Mission

-To transform people’s lives by giving them humanitarian aid in their greatest time of need.

 History

-South American Initiative was founded in 2016 by S. Malca, a young philanthropist, after realizing the difficulties that many communities in South America are dealing with.
-Malca resides in South Florida, home of one of the largest South American community in the continent.
-Malca formed a work team made up of volunteers committed to work for the well-being of the most underprivileged population from South American countries.

-Malca was able to analyze, from a humanitarian perspective, the serious crisis that many nations from South American are facing and as day by day they have sunk into extreme poverty.
-This disparity led Malca to create this organization.
-SAI began operating in Venezuela providing humanitarian aid to hospitalized patients, orphaned children, the homeless, elderly who have been abandoned and forgotten in nursing homes and families who do not have to eat.

-Six Campaigns & Projects
+South American Initiative (SAI) is a U.S.-based nonprofit humanitarian organization founded in 2016 and recognized as a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code.
+The organization was established to provide humanitarian assistance to vulnerable communities throughout South America.
+While its broader mission encompasses the region, SAI's programs are currently concentrated primarily in Venezuela, where it provides food, healthcare, medicine, and other forms of humanitarian assistance.

+SAI's programs focus on several areas of humanitarian need.
+The organization provides food, medical care, clothing, hygiene supplies, and other assistance to orphaned and vulnerable children.
+It also supports medical programs that provide healthcare, diagnostic services, medications, and other forms of assistance to children, adults, pregnant women, and other patients with limited access to care.

+The organization also operates food-distribution and humanitarian relief programs that support vulnerable families and communities affected by poverty, shortages, emergencies, and limited access to basic necessities.

+SAI also provides animal-welfare assistance in Venezuela, supporting dogs, animal shelters, and sanctuaries in need.
+Its programs provide food, veterinary and medical support, and other essential supplies to help shelters and sanctuaries care for rescued and abandoned dogs.

+Although Venezuela remains the principal focus of SAI's current operations, the organization's broader goal is to expand humanitarian assistance to underserved communities throughout South America.

+Six campaigns and projects

 By 2017, SAI had already helped more than 3,500 people through its six main campaigns and projects: Help Venezuela, Help Venezuelan hospitals, Help Venezuelan Orphans, Venezuela Zoo Animal Rescue Program, Help Abandoned Pets: Providing Food and Care and Latin American Education Fund.
 More projects will be developed in the future.

-Campaigns or Projects
+Campaigns or projects

 Help Venezuela

 Life in Venezuela has dramatically changed since 2014.
 Today people wait in lines near supermarkets day-by-day waiting for a portion of rationed food that will only feed one or two members of the family for one week.
 Food shortages are rampant and many people waiting in line all day have had to leave the supermarkets with empty arms.

 Since the country suffered from hyperinflation since 2016, its people have dealt with unimaginable consequences.

 The average Venezuelan has lost nearly 24 lbs.
 After the economic crisis started, there has been looting and violence in the streets leaving wounded people without access to medical-care and essential provisions.
 South American Initiative is committed to the people of Venezuela in providing a helping hand to each person who is in a vulnerable situation to offer food, clothing, footwear, drinking water, medical care, and education.